yuvraj2singh/20_day_20_projects/README.md

 Day 7:

 Random quote generator: This is a SPA where u can get a new quote after every refresh and also by clicking the new quote button hosted it on netlify and the host link- https://quote-gernerator-yuvrajs.netlify.app/

+Day 8:

+Qr code generator: This is a SPA where u can get the qr code for your written text or URL link in one single click! hosted it on netlify host link-https://qr-code-generator-yuvrajs.netlify.app/